sunil-9/bca_notes/docs/workshop/unit1/Hardware basics.md

 # Computer:

-A computer is a programmable electronic device that processes and stores data.
+an electronic device for storing and processing data, typically in binary form, according to instructions given to it in a variable program.
 It is designed to perform various tasks by executing a set of instructions called programs.
 Computers come in various forms, including personal computers, servers, mainframes, and embedded systems in devices like smartphones and appliances.
 The basic components of a computer system include hardware, software, data, and the user.

 ## Software: